runtimejs/runtime-cli/README.md

-  pack          Package specified directory into ramdisk bundle run           Run runtime.js VM using specified ramdisk bundle show          Print VM output or log help          Print this usage help
+  pack          Package specified directory into ramdisk bundle run           Run runtime.js VM using specified ramdisk bundle show          Print VM output or log mkimg         Easily create a disk image for use with runtime.js help          Print this usage help
 ```